CodingWithLuis/.dotfiles/README.md

 - [williamboman/mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim): Extension to mason.nvim that makes it easier to  -lspconfig with mason.nvim

-- [jose-elias-alvarez/null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim):  -Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua
+- [nvimtools/none-ls.nvim](https://github.com/nvimtools/none-ls.nvim): Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua

-- [MunifTanjim/prettier.nvim](https://github.com/MunifTanjim/prettier.nvim): Prettier plugin for Neovim's built-in LSP client.

 - [glepnir/lspsaga.nvim](https://github.com/glepnir/lspsaga.nvim): A light-weight lsp plugin based on neovim's built-in lsp with a highly performant UI